huynhtuan17ti/huynhtuan17ti/README.md

 - 👋 Hi, I’m @huynhtuan17ti
 - 👀 I’m interested in Machine Learning and Competitive Programming
-- 🌱 I’m currently learning information at University of Science
+- 🌱 I’m currently learning informatics at University of Science
 - 💞️ I’m looking to collaborate on computer vision.

 <!---